Great! That means you’re SAFE AT HOME.

 And here’s an excellent video interview with an ICU pulmonary specialist, Dr. David Price, who’s working on the front lines at Weill Cornell Medical Center in New York.
 (3/22/20)

-IMPORTANT UPDATE: As we learn more from countries around the world, advice for best protocol and data about how the virus spreads seems to be changing daily.
+IMPORTANT UPDATES: As we learn more from countries around the world, advice for best protocol and data about how the virus spreads seems to be changing daily.
 But the uptick of cases continues, particularly here in California.
 It's still important to keep up with social distancing, wash your hands often, wear a mask when near others, and, according to the latest news, avoid places with a lot of people and little ventilation.
 All your preventative measures have one goal in mind: to minimize the amount of virus you encounter.

 If you are out joining protests, PLEASE wear a mask, and take as many precautions as possible.